The Majestic Cranes of Japanese Culture: Symbolism and Significance

 The Japanese crane is a migratory bird found in northern Japan and Russia during the breeding season.
 In the winter, it migrates to the milder climates of the southern islands of Japan and nearby China.

-Japanese Crane Dance
+The Japanese Crane Dance

 The unison dance of the Red-crowned Cranes is a ritual that the male and female partner will do together many times throughout the years to solidify their lifetime commitment.

-The symbolism of the Japanese crane
+The Symbolism of the Japanese Crane

 Japanese crane origami